ww-jermaine/parallel-meta-suite/README.md

 ### Single_Sample.List (dir)

 This directory contains the profiling results path list of all samples.
-Each list has 2 columns: the first column is the samples’ ID and the second column is the path of the profiling result.
+Each list has 2 columns: the first column is the samples' ID and the second column is the path of the profiling result.

 ### Logs (plain-text file)